NebraLtd/Helium-Guides/docs/indoor-hotspot/overview.md

 Approximately your hotspot will update once a week in an automatic process, we will announce updates via various social media platforms when they happen.

-The software is open source at https://github.com/nebraltd/helium-miner-software
+The software is open source and available on our [Helium Miner Software repo on GitHub](https://github.com/nebraltd/helium-miner-software).

 ## Unit Information
 Each unit has a sticker located on the base of the unit.